 #468 – Attributes Allow Adding Metadata to Program Elements

-You can use an attribute specify some metadata that you want attached to some element in your application.
+You can use an attribute to specify metadata that you want attached to some element in your application.
 There are a number of predefined attributes in the .NET Framework, for various purposes.
 You can also define your own custom attributes.

 You can find a list of all predefined attributes here.